civiform/docs/docs/contributor-guide/developer-guide/feature-flags.md

 1. Add the Config value to [`feature-flags.conf`](https://github.com/civiform/civiform/blob/main/server/conf/helper/feature-flags.conf).
 1. Inject `FeatureFlags` into client classes.
 1. Call `FeatureFlags::getFlagEnabled`](https://github.com/civiform/civiform/blob/183a4d634fa53e7c07975ce3f915f1b8f6a4660a/server/app/featureflags/FeatureFlags.java#L51) to determine whether a flag is enabled.
+1. If you'd like for your flag to be able to be overriden via environment variables for a deployment, pass the flag through the deployment system.
+See [this pull request](https://github.com/civiform/cloud-deploy-infra/pull/145) as an example.

 [Here](https://github.com/civiform/civiform/pull/4435/files) is a simple example of doing all of these.